mavryk-network/mavryk-protocol/docs/atlas/plugins.rst

 delivered with each protocol version.
 When the chain switches to a new protocol, the node installs its corresponding filters, *in lieu of* the filters of the previous protocol.
-Notice that prevalidator filters are not mandatory, their absence does not break the Tezos blockchain protocol.
+Notice that prevalidator filters are not mandatory, their absence does not break the Mavryk blockchain protocol.

 The interface of the prevalidator plugin is described at the :package-api:`mempool plugin API
 <mavkit-libs/Mavryk_base/Mempool/index.html>`.